 How do the coaches determine who paddles on which boat?
 It's no black magic.
-The coaches make the decisions based on what we believe is best for Space Dragons as a whole, and we use the following set of criteria:
+The coaches make the decisions based on what we believe is best for Space Dragons as a whole.
+The tricky part is that not everyone agrees on what is "best for Space Dragons," not even all the coaches.
+It is impossible to make everyone happy, but with seven coaches bringing different perspectives, we hope to get as close as possible.
+The following set of criteria is used in the decision making process:

 1. Practice Attendance - Quantity and Quality